loose-walrus/bookmark-project/README.md

 # bookmark-project
-A small website for storing bookmarks.
+A small website for storing bookmarks using local storage.